RichardNysater/Music-browser-for-master-thesis/README.md

 3. Add your songs to the /app/api/music folder.
 The 100% supported formats are wav, mp4 and ogg.
 The mp3 format almost works, but seeking in songs is minorly bugged (seeks to slightly wrong location).

-4. Install nodejs and npm

-5. Open a terminal, navigate to the root of the application and enter "npm install".
+4. Install npm and node.js.
+Application has only been tested with node.js version 5.4.0, earlier versions are not recommended.

-6. Start the application by entering "npm start" at the root of the application.
+5. Start (and install) the application by entering "npm start" at the root of the application.